joeldodich/zubridge/packages/electron/docs/migration-guide.md

 #### After (New Backend Contract):

-Option 1: Using the Zustand adapter (easiest migration path):
+Option 1: Using the `createZustandBridge` adapter (easiest migration path):

+The `createZustandBridge` function has the exact same signature as `mainZustandBridge`, making migration straightforward.
+All options like `handlers` and `reducer` continue to work as before.

 ```javascript
 // main.js